Football Morning In America, Week 16 - Peter King, NBC Sports

 g.
 Sunk my teeth into “Get Back,” the three-part doc on the Beatles on Disney+.
 A few things come to mind.
 It’s tedious, but in a good way.
 Watching the creative process in 1969 of this now mega-famous group (think Taylor Swift times two) is absolutely fascinating.
 If you like the Beatles (I can’t get enough of them to this day), the most amazing thing to watch, in real time, is the creation of some of the most famous songs of our lifetimes.

 h.
-You see Paul McCartney farting around with his guitar, thinking of lyrics on the fly for “On our Way Home,” and “Get Back,” and other late-term Beatles songs.
+You see Paul McCartney farting around with his guitar, thinking of lyrics on the fly for “Two of Us,” and “Get Back,” and other late-term Beatles songs.
 You see him, after five or six tries of putting a name in the song and thinking of good places for this name to be, and passing on a more political version of the song to protest the British anti-immigrant culture of the late sixties, think of “Jo Jo left his home in Tucson Arizona for some California grass.”
 That’s the biggest strength of this doc.
 You see the creative process happening, 52 years after it happened.

 i.
 The other part that’s so interesting is the fragile people the Beatles were.
 John Lennon’s a dour guy (at least at this point of his life, and maybe due to the fact that it doesn’t seem he really wants to be in the band anymore).
 McCartney’s an optimist, but realistic about his role in the band.
 “I’m scared of me being the boss,” he says during one contentious rehearsal.
 Ringo Starr’s a hey-whatever guy.
 George Harrison is earnest, somewhat troubled, and clearly ticked off feeling not being treated as an equal.
 At one point, almost resigned to his fate, Harrison said to McCartney: “Whatever it is that will please you, I will do it.”